-Welcome to our June newsletter.
-This month we talk about off-ramp construction, an open house meeting, and chip seals.
+Welcome to our November newsletter.
+This month we talk about an upcoming study on Interstate 90 operations in the Spokane area.

 As always, if you have any questions on items in this newsletter, or other transportation issues, please let me know.
 Give us a call at (509) 324-6010 or send me an email at email@example.com.

 WSDOT Eastern Region

 You are invited to discuss I-90 congestion, operations at Dec.
 13 open house

 I-90 is an important transportation route through the Spokane metropolitan area.
 WSDOT felt a need to take an in-depth look at how the facility is operating and see if there are strategies available for improvement.
 I-90 in the Spokane area is experiencing increased, regular congestion, primarily during peak commute hours.
 Congestion outside of peak periods is also on the rise.
 This congestion increases the possibility of collisions occurring on the freeway.